engthiago/Onboxframework/docfx/tutorials/1_guetstart.md

 # Getting Started - Creating your first app

+On this getting started guide we will help you explore how to create a simple Revit Application using Onbox framework, we will launch the app and explore its main components while showing you some the main concepts and how it differs from regular Revit API programming.

 This guide assumes that you have installed:
  - Revit >= 2019
  - .NetStandard >= 2.0